NathanielAPawluk/sec-buddy/README.md

 This project has been created as part of my studies in cyber security.
 I have a passion for programming and wanted to make an accessable tool that can parse code in real time to detect potential security threats.
 I will be periodically updating this program for the remainder of the year (2023).
 This extension will work with C and Python.

+Currently, the extension is capable of parsing C files for known vulnerable functions, such as strcpy(), and recommends replacement functions that are not vulnerable.
+It can also search for common python vulnerabilities, as well as known vulnerable packages based on the python version (which can be set in settings for the application).
+The python database was built primarily using https://python-security.readthedocs.io/vulnerabilities.html, which contains extension information on past python issues.
+When one of the vulnerable packages are found in a python file, the error message also provides the Common Vulnerabilities and Exposures (CVE) identifier, which can be used to gather more information on the vulnerability.

 ## Testing